Frequently Asked Questions

 Tax debt occurs any time you fail to pay your tax obligations by the annual deadline.

-Sometimes, tax debt can be as simple as making a late payment, though the penalties and interest charges only add to your tax burden.
+Sometimes, tax debt in Canada can be as simple as making a late payment, though the penalties and interest charges only add to your tax burden.
 But there are also many scenarios where your total tax liability can be higher, or you face challenges paying your taxes in full and on time.
 These scenarios include:

 And let’s not forget tax evasion and avoidance.
 Tax evasion is a major crime in itself, but it can also result in additional penalties and fees that only add to your financial burden.